The Complete Guide to Gorilla Trekking in Uganda & Rwanda

 To keep the number of tourists low, the price of permits is high and most of the money you pay goes into the protection of the gorillas and the forests.
 So by going gorilla trekking, you are helping to protect the gorillas for the future.

-As of July 2020, the current prices stand at:
+As of July 2024, the current prices stand at:

-Quite a difference, hey?`
+Quite a difference, hey?

 The above prices are for foreign residents.
 Ugandan citizens and East African community members can expect a cheaper rate.
-They sometimes also offer discounts in the off-season.
+They also sometimes also offer discounts in the off-season.

 I’m talking 6 months to a year in advance to secure your permits in the location and day that you want.